bdlions/muslimand/README.md

 17. **Videos :** User will be able to add youtube video link in his/her video gallery and watch this video by own or friends.
 Here, friends also can like, comment, share this video.
 18. **Recent Activities :** User will be able to see recent activities of his/her friend including(like , comment, share status, change profile picture, cover photo and albums etc).
 19. **Notification:** User get notification when friend like or comment or share his/her status, photos or videos and also get notification when friend request accepted .
+20.

+**Url need to change when launch it to server:**

+1. .htaccess file project title need to change 2.almost all js angular apps dereactive url
+3. js angular message controller websocket url need to change
+4. all angular js services project title need to change
+5. Mongodb database host name need to change